SALE 20% OFF ALL EXPERIENCES & GIFT CARDS

 These terms and conditions are applicable to all customers using Britannia Flight Simulator services.
 Please read and understand them carefully before purchasing a voucher, making a booking or redeeming a pre-purchased voucher.
 Flight Simulator Experiences involve a degree of physical mobility and may not be suitable for some

 Prices displayed on our website are correct to the best of our knowledge and are the most up-to-date.
-Prices advertised in leaflets and magazines may differ to prices on the website depending upon the date of the publication.
+Prices advertised in leaflets, magazines and third party suppliers may differ to prices on the website depending upon the date of the publication.
 We reserve the right to honour the prices advertised in publications other than those listed on our website.

 All participants are permitted to bring guests to share their Flight experience.
 Children under the age of 12 should be supervised by a non-flying adult.